Studying online

 Contact hours

-Attendance on campus for up to six, 2-hour seminars, followed by up to 14 days working with and NGO in Nepal, Fiji or India.
-Timing and mode of delivery will be dependent on university travel restrictions.
-In 2023 teaching period B3 will be the Nepal offering and teaching period UWCT3 will be the Fiji offering.
+Attendance on campus for up to six, 2-hour seminars, followed by up to 14 days of working with an NGO in countries such as Nepal and Fiji.
+Timing, location and mode of delivery will be dependent on partner agencies and university travel restrictions.

 Note